rvision/useForm/README.md

 **isValid: bool**

-true if there are no validation errors; when mode is 'onSubmit', errors and this field will be populated when form is submitted
+true if there are no validation errors; when mode is ```'onSubmit'```, errors and this field will be populated when form is submitted

 **isTouched: bool**